 The biggest practical challenge of evening training is not physiological — it is the post-work energy deficit.
 After a full day of cognitive work, decision fatigue is real.
 Glycogen stores may be partially depleted depending on your lunch and afternoon intake.
 And the couch is right there.

 Three strategies that work: eating a moderate carbohydrate snack 60–90 minutes before your planned workout (banana, rice cakes, toast), changing into workout clothes immediately upon arriving home before doing anything else, and committing to a minimum session rule — even 10 minutes of movement counts and usually leads to the full session once started.
+The “just 10 minutes” rule is the single most effective adherence mechanism for evening training; the hardest part is the first 90 seconds, and once you are moving the session almost always completes.

 The Warm-Up at 6 pm vs. 7 am